* Translated by AI

 After the match, Lee Chung-yong (center-left) and Ki Sung-yueng embraced. /Photo=Korea Professional Football League

 In particular, he conveyed deep affection for veteran players like Son Heung-min (Tottenham) and Lee Jae-sung (Mainz), who are playing their final World Cup.
 Ki Sung-yueng said, "As the team's senior, the burden they must carry must be immense.
 I want to first tell them, 'You've worked so hard.'
 Enduring that pressure is truly a lonely battle.
 Regardless of the outcome, they are players who have always dedicated themselves to Korea.
 I hope they can lighten their load a bit and prepare with a relaxed mind for themselves, their younger teammates, and Korean football.
-I will sincerely support them as they beautifully decorate this final stage."
+I will sincerely cheer for them to beautifully decorate this final stage."

 Son Heung-min, captain of the South Korean national football team. /Photo=NEWSIS